How to Set Text Direction and Position in a PowerPoint Text Box or Shape

 To specify text direction in a text box or shape, you should start with your PowerPoint presentation or any presentation template that you have already filled with your text.
 Then, right-click the edge of the shape or text box to show the shortcut menu.
 Here, select Format Shape.

 Once the Format Shape pane comes up, click on Size/Layout & Properties.
 Then, under the Text Box, select the option that you want in the Text Direction list.
 Here, you will see the Stacked option.
 This is available only in PowerPoint and Excel.
-However, this feature isn’t available in Word.
+However, this feature isn’t available in Word, at least at the time of writing this article.

 Create a Mirror Effect to Your Text